-SHAREHOLDER PROPOSALS AND COMMUNICATIONS WITH THE BOARD OF DIRECTORS

-Regulations of the Securities and Exchange Commission require proxy statements to disclose the date by which shareholder proposals must be received by the company in order to be included in the company's proxy materials for the next annual meeting.
-In accordance with these regulations, shareholders are hereby notified that if, pursuant to Rule 14a-8, they wish a proposal to be included in Regency's proxy statement and form of proxy relating to the 2005 annual meeting, a written copy of their proposal must be received at Regency's principal executive offices no later than November 30, 2004.
+SHAREHOLDER PROPOSALS AND COMMUNICATIONS WITH THE BOARD OF DIRECTORS proposal to be included in Regency's proxy statement and form of proxy relating to the 2005 annual meeting, a written copy of their proposal must be received at Regency's principal executive offices no later than November 30, 2004.
 Proposals must comply with the proxy rules relating to shareholder proposals in order to be included in Regency's proxy materials.
 Notice to Regency of a shareholder proposal submitted otherwise than pursuant to Rule 14a-8 will be considered untimely if received by Regency after November 30, 2004.
 To ensure prompt receipt by Regency, proposals should be sent certified mail, return receipt requested.